samuel-landis/Robotics_Final_project/README.md

 3. **Control System:**
    - An embedded controller (Arduino) generated the PWM signals.
-   - The controller is programmed to adjust PWM parameters based on input from sensors or predefined control algorithms.
+   - The controller is programmed to adjust PWM parameters based on input from a predefined control algorithm.

 **Achievements:**